Set up OpenConnect VPN Server (ocserv) on Ubuntu 16.04/18.04 with Let’s Encrypt

 tunnel-all-dns = true

-Note: It’s a good practice to run your own DNS resolver on the same server, especially if you are a VPN provider.
+Note: If you are a VPN service provider, then it’s a good practice to run your own DNS resolver on the same server.
 If there’s a DNS resolver running on the same server, then specify the DNS as

 dns = 10.10.10.1